-PWYP Norway has analysed and documented Statoil's reporting according to the current country-by-country reporting amendment for the three financial years the company has reported on - 2014, 2015, 2016 and 2017.
+PWYP Norway has analysed and documented Statoil's reporting according to the current country-by-country reporting amendment for the four financial years the company has reported on - 2014, 2015, 2016 and 2017.

 PWYP Norway does not know of any other civil society organizations which have done similar analyses concerning which information is revealed, and evaluated the benefit of the information as measured against the purpose, but we are aware of the fact that analysts and investors have taken advantage of this information.
 It is, however, not possible to estimate the extent of the use of this information among analysts and investors, without conducting an investigation.